KentuckyFriedTofu/KentuckyFriedTofu.github.io/index.md

 I serve as the Library's Department Chair and oversee the City Tech library's faculty, staff, and operations.

-Originally from Whitesburg, KY, I reside in Brooklyn, NY.
+I am a first-generation Filipino-Amrican, originally from Whitesburg, Kentucky, and currently reside in Brooklyn, New York.
 I earned my Master of Library Science and Master of Information Science from Indiana University, Bloomington.

-While not in the library, I enjoy spending time listening to heavy metal vinyl, cooking vegan meals, and cycling.
+While not in the library, I enjoy spending time listening to [heavy metal vinyl](https://www.discogs.com/user/jtidal/collection), cooking vegan meals, and cycling.